 It’s really important that all dogs and cats over the age of three months are registered with the council.
 If your pet is registered and it goes missing, it has a much better chance of being returned to you.

 Also, since 2007, all dogs and cats must be microchipped before they can be registered with the council.
-Please call The Animal Doctors @ Pakenham if you need your pet microchipped.
+Please call The Animal Doctors if you need your pet microchipped.
 This easy and painless procedure can save much heartache if your pet ever goes missing.

 Information about registering your pet can be found here